7 Most Important Reasons to Offer Employee Well-being at Work

 Soeren Mattke, Lead Author of the Rand Report

-We were stunned to learn that in as little as six weeks health risks could improve dramatically.
+A few years ago, a randomized clinical trial designed to help people improve their nutrition and physical activity resulted in improvements in health risks in as few as six weeks.
 Those who maintain healthy behaviors experience lower health risks for six weeks, six months, 12 months, and even out to 18 months after this program began.

 When you change your diet, get active, and avoid tobacco, really good things happen.
 Boise School District is a WellSteps client and not long ago we published the results of their changes in health risks.
 After one year, a lot of employees who had elevated health risks at baseline, had reached healthy risk levels.

 Reductions in elevated health risks are important.
 The New England Journal of Medicine reported that for every 1% drop in total cholesterol, the risk of having a heart attack dropped by 2 to 3%.
 For every one point drop in elevated diastolic blood pressure, there is another 2 to 3% drop in heart disease risk.